Nursing Home Administrator

 Nursing home administrators have typically earned either a bachelor’s or master’s degree at an accredited college or university.
 Undergraduate majors for this career include healthcare management, health administration, and administration in health systems, among others.

-There are also various graduate-level degrees available, including a master’s of business administration (MBA) with an emphasis in healthcare administration or a master of health administration (MHA).
+Various graduate-level degrees are available, including a master’s of business administration (MBA) with an emphasis in healthcare administration or a master of health administration (MHA).

 Specializations within this field include community health, long-term health administration, health informatics, and gerontology.